brsr/antitile/docs/gco-a-spherical.rst

 There are a number of ways to numerically specify points on a sphere.
 By far the most common is by latitude and longitude, which appear on every modern map of the Earth and probably some other planets.
-Latitude and longitude are familiar and convenient, but it is complicated to perform extended geometry calculations using latitude and longitude.
+Latitude and longitude are familiar and convenient, but performing extended geometry calculations using latitude and longitude is a complicated task.

 Doing spherical geometry using a 3-component unit vector is more convenient in a number of ways: the equations are often simpler, and there are no